 Warrant Will Catch Up With You, Even Years Later

 Some people are tempted to just ignore the warrant—mistakenly believing the problem will somehow go away or be forgotten about.
 Trust me when I say, criminal charges are never forgotten in the Massachusetts court system.
 You are technically a fugitive, and there is no statute of limitations since that is an active crime.
+It is not uncommon for an old warrant to cause you trouble from literally decades ago, usually when you go to get a license renewed, sometimes after a long time without a license, or sometimes old out of state warrants are spontaneously computerized in nationwide DMV databases.

 No, that doesn’t mean police are running around town busting down doors looking for you.
 If it is a minor issue, they probably aren’t.
 But any encounter with the cops will result in you being taking in against your will, regardless of the timing.